-uring your care at NewYork-Presbyterian Hospital/Weill Cornell Medical Center, you will meet a number of health care professionals who work together as your health care team.
+uring your care at Och Spine at NewYork-Presbyterian/Weill Cornell Medical Center, you will meet a number of health care professionals who work together as your health care team.
 You and your family are also an important part of the care team.
 We encourage you to speak up and let your needs and concerns be known.